About Ohio State

 Ranking: Top 20 among national public universities, U.S. News & World Report’s 2013 “America’s Best Colleges”

 Courses offered (est.): 12,000

-The university’s total research expenditures in 2009 topped $716 million, ranking Ohio State 13th nationally, second in industry research, and ninth among public universities, according to the National Science Foundation.
+The university’s total research expenditures, 2010-2011, topped $828 million.
 The university’s innovative prowess attains world-class status, particularly in critical areas such as global climate change, cancer, infectious disease, advanced materials, and ag-bio products that feed and fuel the world.

 An additional 6,671 students attend Ohio State’s regional campuses in Lima, Mansfield, Marion, and Newark, and the Agricultural Technical Institute in Wooster.
 Founded as a federal land-grant institution in 1870, the university has awarded 669,552 degrees since 1878.
 Its legacy extends to more than 465,000 living alumni.